 - Choose the right tree

 - Adequate soil volume

-- + Wel watered
+- Well watered

-- + Fertilized
+- Fertilized

 - Pruned

-- + Salt tolerant
+- Salt tolerant

-- Create a structure in the parking lot identified in Keswick that would provide shelter from the elements during community gatherings or events. - Include urban public squares in Sutton and Jackson's Point such as those identified in the streetscape concepts in Section 3. - Develop a pedestrian lighting approach for the squares that supports special events and promotes safety at night.
+- such as unit paving or impressed concrete. - Create a structure in the parking lot identified in Keswick that would provide shelter from the elements during community gatherings or events. - Include urban public squares in Sutton and Jackson's Point such as those identified in the streetscape concepts in Section 3. - Develop a pedestrian lighting approach for the squares that supports special events and promotes safety at night.